Rex Tillerson's career as secretary of state under Trump

 Nov.
 4 - Nov.
 16, 2017 -- Tillerson joined the president during his five-nation tour of Asia that included stops in Japan, South Korea, China, Vietnam and the Philippines, the State Department said.
 Tillerson later visited Burma during his travels.

 Nov.
-30, 2017 -- Reports say that Tillerson is expected to step down in January.
+30, 2017 -- Reports said that Tillerson was expected to step down in January.

+While meeting with the Crown Prince of Bahrain in the Oval Office Thursday, Trump was asked if he wants Tillerson "on the job."